-Sliding any tile that borders the board's empty space into that space constitutes a "move."
+Sliding any tile that borders the board's empty space in that space constitutes a "move."
 Although the configuration above depicts a game already won, notice how the tile numbered 12 or the tile numbered 15 could be slid into the empty space.
 Tiles may not be moved diagonally, though, or forcibly removed from the board.
-Depicted below is just one configuration from which the puzzle is solvable.